TheApeMachine/mcp-server-devops-bridge/NOTES.md

 This document outlines a comprehensive plan for improving the MCP Server MultiTool project (formerly DevOps Bridge) based on a thorough code review.
 The plan addresses inconsistencies, potential issues, and opportunities for enhancement.

+PLEASE UNDERSTAND THAT THIS IS A MODEL CONTEXT PROTOCOL SERVER, WHICH MEANS IT IS USED BY AI MODELS TO PROVIDE ADDITIONAL CAPABILITIES.
+YOU SHOULD THEREFOR DEVELOP THE FEATURES ACCORDINGLY!

 ## 1. Architecture Improvements

 ### 1.1 Modular Structure